Pivot Tables: You’ve Got to Get Them in Your Life!

 By contrast, Pivot Tables swiftly provide you with a summary of source data, revealing any recurring patterns or significant trends.
 And this can all be achieved in a matter of minutes.

-Learn how to create Pivot Tables in our Level 2 course
+Learn how to create Pivot Tables in our Intermediate level course

-Pivot Tables are covered in our one-day Excel Core Level 2 course - along with lots of other time-saving techniques, such as creating a range name to refer to a cell (for example, VAT instead of B2) and using Conditional Formatting to automatically change the look of cells depending on their value.
+Pivot Tables are covered in our one-day Excel for Intermediate Users course, along with lots of other time-saving techniques, such as creating a range name to refer to a cell (for example, VAT instead of B2) and using Conditional Formatting to automatically change the look of cells depending on their value.

 Why not sign up to our newsletter?